tomasmendestt/Gaussian_splatting_application/README.md

 ## Overview

-This project implements a full pipeline for **3D  scene reconstruction using 3D Gaussian Splatting** The gold is to reconstruct a real-world scene from videos sequences by extracting frames, estimating camera poses using Structure-from-Motion, and rendering the result in real time using an explicit 3D Gaussian representation.
+This project implements a full pipeline for **3D  scene reconstruction using 3D Gaussian Splatting** The goald is to reconstruct a real-world scene from videos sequences by extracting frames, estimating camera poses using Structure-from-Motion, and rendering the result in real time using an explicit 3D Gaussian representation.
 The implementation follows the method introduced in:

 **3D Gaussian Splatting (Inria, 2023)**